AlexxNica/closure-compiler-npm/README.md

 ```

 ## Plugin Authors and Native Node Usage
-A low-level node class is included to facilitate spawning the compiler jar as a process from Node.
+We include a low-level node class to facilitate spawning compiler jar as a process from Node.
-In addition, it exposes a static property with the path to the compiler jar file.
+Along with that, there's also a static property that exposes the path to the compiler jar file.

 ```js
 var ClosureCompiler = require('google-closure-compiler').compiler;